total-typescript/total-typescript-book/book-content/chapters/16-the-utils-folder.md

 });
 ```

-Your task is to update `safeFunction` to have a generic type parameter, and update `PromiseFunc` to not return `Promise<Any>`.
+Your task is to update `safeFunction` to have a generic type parameter, and update `PromiseFunc` to not return `Promise<any>`.
 This will require you to combine generic types and functions to ensure that the tests pass successfully.

 <Exercise title="Exercise 5: Combining Generic Types and Functions" filePath="/src/085-the-utils-folder/219-combining-generic-types-with-generic-functions.problem.ts"></Exercise>